GemHunt/CoinSorter/scripts/AWSCaffeDigetsBuild.md

-﻿I have used this 4 times:
+I have used this 5 times:

 1.)
 I(Paul Krush) started with this, by Raffael Vogler:
 GPU Powered DeepLearning with NVIDIA DIGITS on EC2: